 Essential Guide to Starting a Business

 Starting a business takes work.
-There’s no way around it.
-However, knowing what’s needed and being prepared can help you avoid a lot of the stress and hurdles that slow you down.
+Knowing what’s needed and being prepared can help you avoid a lot of the stress and hurdles that slow you down.

-This guide is meant to remove the guesswork and lay out a clear and simple plan for you to follow to smoothly start and operate a successful business.
+This guide will remove the guesswork and lay out a clear and simple plan for you to follow to smoothly start and operate a successful business.

 Step 1: Create a Business Plan

 Your business model should ideally be rock solid from the beginning.
 It is the foundation of your company, and you will likely spend countless hours working to bring it to fruition.
-This is why it’s imperative that you spend time on the frontend assessing your business’s goals and challenges.
+This is why it is imperative that you spend time on the frontend assessing your business’s goals and challenges.

-It’s recommended that all would-be business owners create a complete business plan prior to starting a business.
+It is recommended that all would-be business owners create a complete business plan prior to starting a business.
 This is more than a simple thought exercise.
 A business plan summarizes the business’s mission statement, goals, product or services strategies, marketing strategies, financial projections, regulatory requirements, and exit strategy.
 It also usually analyzes its market and industry including the likely competitors.
+During this planning stage, it is important to consider intellectual property protection, such as trademarking your business name, to safeguard your brand and avoid potential legal issues.

-If you want to iron out your business plan, check out our free business plan builder .
-However, if your business plan is already complete, then you’re ready to move on to the next step: choosing your legal structure.
+If you want to iron out your business plan, check out our business plan builder.
+However, if your business plan is already complete, then you are ready to move on to the next step: choosing your legal structure.

 Step 2: Choose Your Entity Type

 The next step is to choose the type of business entity that best matches your specific needs.
-The most common choices include a sole proprietorship, general partnership, LLC, corporation, and nonprofit.
-To help you choose, here’s a simple breakdown of the differences between each of these structures:
+Keep in mind that requirements for incorporating a business vary by state, so it is important to check your local laws before proceeding.
+The most common choices include a sole proprietorship, general partnership, limited liability partnership (a business entity that offers limited liability to all partners), LLC, corporation, and nonprofit.
+To help you choose, here is a simple breakdown of the differences between each of these structures, including which ones may offer specific tax advantages:

 Sole Proprietorship